Big Three (American television): Backgrounds

 Of the four original networks, only DuMont did not have a corresponding radio network.
-Ironically, the fourth major radio network of the era, the Mutual Broadcasting System, had briefly discovered the idea of launching a television network, with consideration being made to have film studio Metro-Goldwyn-Mayer supply programming talent.
-In fact, Bamberger Broadcasting's WOR-TV and WOIC (both stations affiliated with Mutual, the latter with a Washington, D.C. video outlet) maintained letterhead with "Mutual Television" decorating their identifications.
-Beyond this, there is no confirmation, however, that a cooperative video service was ever seriously considered, although Mutual's component stations launched television outlets in their home cities.
-Some of Mutual's component stations bought a stake in the Overmyer Network in 1967, but other than a single late-night talk show, The Las Vegas Show, which lasted one month, that network never made it to its full launch.
+Ironically, the fourth radio network of the Golden Age of Radio era, the Mutual Broadcasting System, which maintained a long time extensive news reporting unit up to the 1980s, had briefly considered the idea of transitioning with expansion and launching a television network, with consideration being made to have film studio Metro-Goldwyn-Mayer supply programming talent.
+Plans for the proposed Mutual-branded network advanced far enough that, at the annual meeting of Mutual stockholders in April 1950, network president Frank White made an official announcement of the planned creation of a limited five-station Mutual network (Boston-WNAC, New York City-WOR, Washington, D.C.-WOIC, Chicago-WGN, and Los Angeles-KHJ).
+At that same time Mutual radio station KQV in Pittsburgh, which was engaged in an ultimately unsuccessful attempt to get a television license, was reportedly hoping for their station to be a Mutual television affiliate.
+"Mutual Television Network" ended up being the decided-on branding for the Mutual-branded network.
+However, the 5-station Mutual network failed in short time, and Mutual became the only minor radio network outside the "Big Three" American radio networks, even with a short-lived TV network, to not be long-term connected to (and eventually lose its dominance to) a television network.
+Afterwards, Mutual's individual component stations themselves launched television outlets in their home cities.
+Some of Mutual's component stations bought a stake in the Overmyer Network in 1967 (resulting in a branding change to "The United Network"), but other than a single late-night talk show, The Las Vegas Show, which lasted one month, that network never made it to its full launch.